dustinpfister/blog_posts/_posts/lodash_map.md

 // [ 1, 2, 3, 4, 5 ]
 ```

+So the lodash map method is a great way to create a new array, based off of the values of another source array, without mutating the source array in place.

 ### 1.2 - Lodash map is a collection method

 The map method in lodash is a so called [collection method](/2022/01/14/lodash_collection/), this means that the lodash map method can be used on plain old objects as well as Arrays.
+So then I can give just a plain old object as the source object for the lodash map method, and the values of that object will be used to create the new array that will be returned by lodahs map.

 ```js
 var obj = {foo: 'bar', answer: 42};